-(3) Now out into the sticks.
+(3) Now even further out into the sticks.
 A good long walk of about 8 miles along footpaths, council lanes and some of those forgotten byways.

 (2) Now out into the sticks.
 A long ramble of about 6 miles along country lanes, the famous Tarka Trail, beach and sand dunes.